dawsonalex/polymer-flip-card/README.md

 # Flip Card Component
-A card component based on the code-it notes by [Dan Harding](https://dev.to/danielharding). flip-card elements can be used to create revision cards for a variety of subjects.
-Take a look at code-it notes for examples on how to format your card content
+A card component based on the code-it notes by [Dan Harding](https://dev.to/danielharding). flip-card elements can be used to create card style components on the page, with a front and back.
+The user can click the bottom left corner of the card to see if flip over, revealing its other side.
 ## Installation
 Install the component from npm: